What is my hardyness zone?

 Mulching is important for two reasons:

-2) Mulch will hold the soil at a warmer temperature, longer, therefor allowing the roots a longer growing season.
+3) Hold the soil at a warmer temperature, therefore allowing the roots a longer growing season

 Should I fertilize my trees?

 In Iowa it is rare to find soil that needs fertilizer.
 We typically don’t recommend fertilizing, however should your newly planted tree need help establishing itself, we recommend slow, time-released fertilizer spikes.

 Deer are our biggest pest too.
 While our dogs are great at keeping them away, some other methods are:

 - Adding white tree-guards to deciduous trees